vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 ### 4.2.
 Periodic settlement data point received

 Once the [settlement cue](#41-periodic-settlement-cue) time is received the specified settlement data oracle gets monitored for incoming data.
 It must be possible to filter the data by the time it was received (see [0048-DSRI-data_source_internal](./0048-DSRI-data_source_internal.md#13-vega-time-changed)) at and to use the time provided by the settlement cue as a variable in such filter.
-If the periodic settlement data received satisfies all the filters that have been specified for it then that data point (`y`) along with the current `mark_price` (`x`) for the market and the current `vegaprotocol.builtin.timestamp` (`t`) gets stored as the funding rate data point.
+If the periodic settlement data received satisfies all the filters that have been specified for it then that data point (`y`) along with the current `mark_price` (`x`) for the market and the current `vegaprotocol.builtin.timestamp` (`t`) gets stored as the funding payment data point.

 ### 4.3.
 Mark to market settlement

-Every time a [mark to market settlement](./0003-MTMK-mark_to_market_settlement.md) is carried out the value of the last periodic settlement data point received along with the price used for MTM settlement and the current `vegaprotocol.builtin.timestamp` gets stored as the funding rate data point.
-If no periodic settlement data has been received yet then the funding rate data point should not be created.
+Every time a [mark to market settlement](./0003-MTMK-mark_to_market_settlement.md) is carried out the value of the last periodic settlement data point received along with the price used for MTM settlement and the current `vegaprotocol.builtin.timestamp` gets stored as the funding payment data point.
+If no periodic settlement data has been received yet then the funding payment data point should not be created.

 ### 4.4.
 Periodic settlement

-When the `settlement_schedule` event is received the latest funding rate data point gets repeated with the timestamp set to the current value of `vegaprotocol.builtin.timestamp`.
+When the `settlement_schedule` event is received the latest funding payment data point gets repeated with the timestamp set to the current value of `vegaprotocol.builtin.timestamp`.

-The next step is to calculate the periodic settlement funding rate.
+The next step is to calculate the periodic settlement funding payment.
 If there are no periodic settlement data points then the periodic settlement is skipped.
 Otherwise, consider all the periodic settlement data points and calculate the time-weighted average price difference as:

 ```go
 sd := 0